 In addition to meeting with people, you should also be involved with some community or volunteer programs.
 Get yourself out there in an industry related to your prospective new fields.
 These types of positions, although often unpaid, are incredible opportunities that can provide you with life-long contacts and opportunities.

 - Revise your Resume

 The final step to creating a smooth transition to your next position involves your resume.
-If you are interested in entering a different field, your resume must be drastically changed in order to be appealing to the new profession.
+If you are interested in entering a different field, you must drastically change your resume to be appealing in the new profession.

 Employers admire overall job performance and character traits sometimes even more than experience, so use your personality to help you land a new position.

 All these re-writes can, of course, be applied to your cover letter as well as the rest of your portfolio.
 Use our free tools to quickly and easily make these adjustments.
 Use action verbs and keywords taken from the intended field and work those into your writing.